Field notes from the Glamping Queen: my favorite “glamping” must-haves

 Ditch the air mattress bed!!
 I’m not kidding, those motorized in-law beds suck for camping.
 They never stay inflated, you know in the middle of the night you’ll be drooping into the middle of the bed.
 And you certainly don’t want to be that schmuck inflating the dang thing in the dark with your car’s cigarette lighter sounding like you’re running a dust buster in the middle of the woods! <been there, done that, not cool!>

 I admit it, I was a hold-out.
 I didn’t want to give up my air mattress.
 “Sleep on the ground? no way!”
-But about 5 years ago, my husband Rick convinced me to try the REI inflatable camping pads and I’ve been hooked ever since.
+But 10 years ago, my husband Rick convinced me to try the REI inflatable camping pads and I’ve been hooked ever since.
 They inflate with several pumps with your hands (well, about 97 to be exact) and each single sleeping pad can hook to another pad, making a double bed sleeping cocoon cozy enough for any couple.
 After several years of solid use in all types of conditions, ours are still as good as the day we got them.

 My favorite kind: REI’s co op Kingdom sleeping pad